 Who Is Dr. Nowzaradan?

 Dr. Younan Nowzaradan is a general and vascular surgeon based in Houston, Texas.
 If you’ve ever watched TLC’s My 600-lb Life, you’re familiar with the renowned “Dr. Now,” as his patients call him.
 On the acclaimed reality show, patients struggling with morbid obesity travel from all over the country to receive care from Dr. Nowzaradan.
 The highly sought-after surgeon gives patients guidance on diet and exercise until they reach a safe weight for gastric bypass surgery.
-If dieting and exercise has not worked for you, you can try the Miracle Weight Loss Pills Featured on Shark Tank to his high profile clients.
+If dieting and exercise has not worked for you, you can try the Miracle Weight Loss Pills Featured on Shark Tank !